elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/design_and_usability.md

     else
       conn
       |> put_flash(:error, "Your account is not authorized to access that page.")
-      |> redirect(to: page_path(conn, :index))
+      |> redirect(to: Routes.page_path(conn, :index))
       |> halt()
     end
   end
 end
 ```

-This isn't an ideal solution, but it's a quick way for us to get our tests
+This is admittedly a hacky solution, but it allows us to at least keep our test
-passing and keep moving.
+suite passing so we can keep moving in the book.

 We've taken an admittedly reductive approach to authorization, but it works well
 for our simple application.
 If you're looking to build a more involved